lunduniversity/introprog/web/encoding/char-encoding-windows.md

 # Character encoding problems in Windows

+If you are using a terminal under Windows, sometimes native characters such as åäöÅÄÖ are strange.
+If you print them and it just works then you are good to go, but if you read åääÅÄÖ using `scala.io.StdIn.readLine` and you get strange charachters back, then you may want to try the solutions below.

 ## Problem

 It is difficult to print strings with **UTF-8** encoding by default to any terminal on Windows because of Windows default encoding *ANSI* on Windows installations made with **English** as the system locale.